szsu-ryerson/ImageUpload/README.md

 # CCPS 530 project

-A flask web application that allow different users to upload images and also view images upload by others
+A flask web application that allow different users to upload images and also view images upload by others.
+The images uploaded will be moderated by Sightengine and stored in Amazon S3.

 ## Online Demo